SystemsApproach/ops/provision.rst

 details.
-For example, a home-grown Python program (``edgeconfig.py``) extracts data from NetBox using the REST API and outputs a corresponding set of YAML files, crafted to serve as input to Ansible, which creates yet more configuration on management and compute systems.
+For example, a home-grown Python program (``edgeconfig.py``) extracts data from NetBox using the REST API and outputs a corresponding set of YAML files, crafted to serve as input to Ansible, which creates yet more configuration on the management and compute systems.
 One example of this is the *Netplan* file, which is used in Ubuntu to manage network interfaces.
 More information about Ansible and Netplan can be found on their respective web sites.